mkiats/kQuantifi/Roadmap.md

 - NotificationService
     - Email
     - Telegram bot
-- Different users
+- Different profile
     - Guest
-    - Logged-in user
+    - User
     - Admin
+- logging in via socials to save watchlist (For user profile)
+    - Link to google, discord
+    - Find out how to do OTP and OAuth

 ### Frontend
 - Sync values back to lightweight-charts